Jake Fraley Player Props: Reds vs. Padres

 Padres Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Padres pitching staff ranks 15th in the league.
+- The Padres pitching staff is 15th in the league with a collective 8.7 strikeouts per nine innings.

-- The Padres' 3.85 team ERA ranks ninth across all league pitching staffs.
+- The Padres have the eighth-ranked team ERA across all league pitching staffs (3.85).

-- The Padres rank 12th in baseball in home runs allowed (87 total, 1.1 per game).
+- Padres pitchers combine to surrender 90 total home runs at a clip of 1.1 per game (to rank 14th in the league).

-- The righty's last appearance came on Sunday against the Washington Nationals, when he tossed five innings, surrendering three earned runs while giving up seven hits.
+- His last appearance came on Tuesday, June 20 against the San Francisco Giants, when the righty went six innings, surrendering two earned runs while allowing four hits.

-- The 33-year-old has a 4.01 ERA and 8.2 strikeouts per nine innings in 10 games this season, while giving up a batting average of .275 to opposing hitters.
+- The 32-year-old has a 2.90 ERA and 7.7 strikeouts per nine innings across 14 games this season, while giving up a batting average of .209 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.